 Either of these gasolines can act as a rust penetrant.
 Don't use acetones since they can remove the sealant from your tools (yes, that's baked in there).
 Again, fill a container with either liquid and allow your tools to soak for at least four hours if not over night.

 All that's left is to scrub.
-You can use a cordless drill or power drill with an abrasive pad attachment if you get sick of scrubbing.
+You can use a cordless drill or power drill with an abrasive pad attachment if you get sick of scrubbing, and really any types of drills will work.
 Just use a fine grit sandpaper so you don't scratch your tools a bunch.

 If you've never heard of this word, you're basically going to electrocute your tools.

 This means you need to take care to not zap yourself.
 It won't be high voltage since we'll be using a car battery charger that trickles in power, but it's enough that you won't enjoy the shock if you're not careful.

 What you want to do is fill a bucket with water and mix in washing soda (like powder laundry detergent).
 Don't use baking soda as it's not the right compound.
 You want washing soda that is made from sodium carbonate.

 You can dangle your tool in from the side of the bucket or use a piece of wood across the top in order to hang the tool.
 It's okay if it touches the bottom of the bucket, but you don't want the alligator clip of the battery charger to enter the water.

 Use the battery charger clip to grasp the tool directly onto the metal so the electricity can flow through it and the water solution to activate the chemical reaction.

 This is a safe and cheap method, costing maybe $30 tops.
 Explaining the whole process is too much for this article, so please visit this link if you intend to use this method.

 Should I Restore Rusted Tools or Buy New Ones?